Share

 Eligibility

-This is a full-time, in-residence, non-degree program.
-Applicants must have a bachelor’s degree (or will complete one by the time the program starts) and be a U.S. citizen or permanent resident to be eligible to apply.
+This is a full-time, in-residence, nondegree program.
+Applicants must have a bachelor’s degree (or will complete one by the time the program starts) and be a US citizen or permanent resident to be eligible to apply.

-Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
-The University does not discriminate regarding access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability, or genetic information.
+Washington University encourages and gives full consideration to all applicants for admission, financial aid and employment.
+The university does not discriminate regarding access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.

 Letters of Recommendation: We require two letters of recommendation.
-Recommenders may be either academic or professional; however considerable weight is given to letters of recommendation from faculty members that highlight a candidate's research potential, past academic achievements, and a commitment to scholarly endeavor.
+Recommenders may be either academic or professional; however, considerable weight is given to letters of recommendation from faculty members that highlight a candidate’s research potential, past academic achievements and a commitment to scholarly endeavor.
 Letters of recommendation are submitted online.
 We do not accept paper letters of recommendation.
 If this presents a problem, please contact us.

-Statement of Purpose: Your statement of purpose should include details on why you want to pursue an academic career, any experience you have in conducting or assisting in any research or teaching activities, and your own evaluations of your strengths and weaknesses in pursuing the Pre-Doctoral Research Fellows program.
+Statement of Purpose: Your statement of purpose should include details on why you want to pursue an academic career, any experience you have in conducting or assisting in research or teaching activities, and your own evaluations of your strengths and weaknesses in pursuing the Pre-Doctoral Research Fellows program.

-Curriculum Vitae: All applicants are required to upload a copy of their CV or résumé as part of the application process.
+Curriculum Vitae: All applicants are required to upload a copy of their CV or resume as part of the application process.

 Transcripts: Please upload unofficial transcripts—one from each college-level institution attended.
 Scanned copies of transcripts may be too dark and difficult to read, so please adjust scanner settings accordingly.
 Photographs of transcripts are not acceptable.
 If the transcript is in a language other than English, applicants must provide an official translation issued from the university or by certified members of the American Translators Association.
 Applicants who have already graduated must show a transcript with the degree conferred and date unless a copy of their diploma/degree certificate is required.
 Official transcripts of all college-level work must be submitted to the program office upon admission to Olin Business School.
 Updates to transcripts after applications are submitted are not necessary and will not be uploaded by Olin.